tannergwood/MyFirstPythonRepo/readme.txt

-this is a readme file thing
+this is a readme file thing and I cloned and now modified it